Tusharvk/Autonomous-Landing-of-Model-Rockets/README.md

 # Autonomous-Landing-of-Model-Rockets

-To view the project's files, copy the following URL and paste it into a new tab. https://github.com/Landing-Rockets/Autonomous-Landing-of-Model-Rocket
+To view the project's files, click the following URL: https://github.com/Landing-Rockets/Autonomous-Landing-of-Model-Rocket